 Survey respondents were next asked to indicate whether they currently require the assistance of others for personal care (including bathing, dressing, eating) or routine needs (such as household chores or shopping).

-Just 2.0% of survey respondents has an activity limitation requiring help with personal care.
+2.5% of survey respondents have an activity limitation requiring help with personal care.

-TREND: Statistically unchanged from the 2.4% prevalence reported across Broward County in 2002.
+TREND: Nearly identical to the 2.4% prevalence reported across Broward County in 2002.

 Have an Activity Limitation Requiring Help With Personal Care